-The Older Adult Behavioral Health Collaborative is comprised of the Departments of Mental Health and Public Health; the Executive Office of Elder Affairs and the Older Adult Behavioral Health Network (https://www.mamh.org/education/oabhn) which represents a large group of stakeholders, including seniors and those serving seniors in the community.
-Agencies represented include: Mass Association of Mental Health, NASW, Mass Home Care, Mass Councils on Aging, BU Center for Aging & Disability & Education & Research, Simmons School of Social Work, Jewish Children and Family Services, Greater Boston Legal Services and Elders Living at Home.
+The Older Adult Behavioral Health Collaborative is comprised of the Departments of Mental Health and Public Health; the Executive Office of Aging and Independence and the Older Adult Behavioral Health Network (https://www.mamh.org/education/oabhn) which represents a large group of stakeholders, including seniors and those serving seniors in the community.
+Agencies represented include: Mass Association of Mental Health, NASW, Mass Aging Access, Mass Councils on Aging, BU Center for Aging & Disability & Education & Research, Simmons School of Social Work, Jewish Children and Family Services, Greater Boston Legal Services and Boston Medical Center’s Living Well at Home program.

 The Collaborative is focused on identifying the behavioral health needs of older adults, identifying service gaps, and exploring best practices in order to improve service delivery, fill gaps and replicate and fund similar programs in MA.
-The Collaborative promotes prevention, outreach, wrap around peer and clinical supports and gatekeeping services; training and education; and partnerships on the local and state levels, as well as connection to the National Coalition on Aging and Mental Health.
+The Collaborative promotes prevention, outreach, wrap around peer and clinical supports and gatekeeping services; training and education; and partnerships on the local and state levels, as well as connection to the National Coalition on Mental Health and Aging.
+The Collaborative is always looking for fresh voices, including those of lived experience- to participate in our meetings and training efforts.
+Please reach out!

 Email for more info: